Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Introduction

 \item \textbf{We advance the practical application of doubly-robust estimators} to GenAI system quality estimation.
 Whereas doubly-robust estimators are traditionally applied on small tabular datasets, GenAI system quality estimation requires learning a reweighting function over high dimensional (e.g., text, audio) input-output spaces.
 We show that sentence transformer embedding models and a ``Riesz loss’’ approach \citep{chernozhukov2022automatic} can be combined to correct for covariate shift in high-dimensional text input-output spaces. \looseness=-1

-\item \textbf{We introduce a Persona Simulation Framework (PSF)} that systematically manipulates evaluation sampling bias and persona quality over three datasets encompassing synthetic, semi-synthetic (PRISM) \citep{kirk2024prism}, and real-world (DICES) \citep{aroyo2023dices} settings.
-Leveraging the PSF, we show our estimator obtains valid coverage and low bias up to a larger magnitude of sampling bias than state-of-the-art baselines (e.g., RePPI \citep{ji2025predictions}).\looseness=-1 \end{itemize}
+\item \textbf{We introduce a Persona Simulation Framework (PSF)} that systematically manipulates evaluation sampling bias and persona quality over three experimental settings with increasing realism: Fully Synthetic, Semi-Synthetic PRISM \citep{kirk2024prism}, and Semi-Synthetic DICES \citep{aroyo2023dices}.
+Leveraging the PSF, we show our estimator obtains valid coverage up to a larger magnitude of sampling bias than state-of-the-art baselines (e.g., RePPI \citep{ji2025predictions}).
+We publicly release our PSF code as a community resource.\footnote{Code and data are available on \href{https://github.com/lguerdan/doubly-robust-llm-judge}{GitHub}.}\looseness=-1 \end{itemize}